colocba/meetinkz-test/README.md

 Learning all the new stuff took me a while as well like making a new api key for google maps, learning their Api and even making a document like this one is not easy :)

+## Devices adaptation

+This app is not able for mobile devices!
+I haven't had much time for making it posible.
+The app is available for large (21.5") screens and medium screens (13, 15" Laptops).

 ## URL

 You can enter the app hosted by Github pages [by clicking here](https://colocba.github.io/meetinkz-test/)